Secret trails and tales of Offbeat Darjeeling

 8. Sukhiapokhri (Distance: 17 km from Darjeeling):

 The peaceful village of Sukhiapokhri, hidden in the hills of Darjeeling, offers a tranquil respite from the usual tourist haunts.
 Pine groves, rhododendron slopes, and tea gardens such as Tumsong and Dhajea surround this foggy town.
 Tourists can enjoy stunning views of the Kanchenjunga range on clear days, and the region is rendered even more enchanting by the common mist.
 Manebhanjan, the starting point for the trek to Sandakphu through Singalila National Park, and Jorpokhri, close by and renowned for having twin lakes and being home to the rare Himalayan salamander, are nearby attractions.
-For leisure travelers in quest of serenity and a feeling of being attuned to nature, Sukhiapokhri is the ideal destination.
+For leisure travellers in quest of serenity and a feeling of being attuned to nature, Sukhiapokhri is the ideal destination.

 Sukhiapokhri